-What is the Cost benefit of a new system?
+What is the cost benefit of a new system?

-This is the million dollar question, when it comes to changing to a new system.
+This is the million dollar question when it comes to changing to a new system.
 There isn’t a simple answer to this question, neither is it a one answer fits all.

-However when discussing costs benefits of a new system, there are a number of factors involved.
+However, when discussing costs benefits of a new system, there are a number of factors involved.

 Traditional Server Costs

-Server rooms also have special cooling requirements, and is an additional cost related to the maintenance of the system.
+Server rooms also have special cooling requirements, which is an additional cost related to the maintenance of the system.
 Most companies these days have external consultants who maintain and troubleshoot their servers.
 These consultants cost from $800 to $5000 per month.

 As you can see it really starts to add up quite quickly, any upgrades/updates and repairs are all additional costs on top of the initial overlay of capital, and on top of that is the maintenance of the system constantly.

 You will need to work out where you fit in the range of things, perhaps it is less than the suggested range I have mentioned, or far exceeds it.
 That is something you need to work out.